mobilecoinofficial/full-service/docs/usage/view-only-account/README.md

 Currently, we have support for this through a program called the Transaction Signer which is a stateless program that can be run on an offline machine to generate account information and sign transactions.

-Support for hardware wallets such as the Ledger Nano X & S Plus is currently being worked on and will be coming soon!
+Support for hardware wallets such as the Ledger Nano X & S Plus is currently in development in the [ledger-mob](https://github.com/mobilecoinofficial/ledger-mob) repo and will be coming soon!